Some businesses think that proactive customer service is just a buzzword.

 So, make sure you're complimenting your proactive customer service efforts.

-Make sure you prioritise contact channels like live chat, video chat, and email.
+Make sure you prioritize contact channels like live chat, video chat, and email.

 After all, if you don’t have a way for your customers to get in touch, they'll only feel neglected - no matter how many proactive resources you offer.